 Blue Angels Cockpit

-Blue Angel F-4 SimulatorThis cockpit simulator is a new acquisition for the Pacific Coast Air Museum, acquired from NAS Fallon, Nevada on March 8, 2006.
-This cockpit section was from an F-4B that flew sorties over Vietnam.
+Blue Angel F-4 SimulatorThis cockpit simulator was acquired from NAS Fallon, Nevada on March 8, 2006.
+This cockpit section was from an actual F-4B that flew sorties over Vietnam.

-At the end of its flying life, it seamed to headed to the target range at China Lake, CA. But the U.S. Navy personnel had another plan.
-They chopped out the cockpit, made up a trailer and did a huge amount of sheet metal work to make it look presentable and portable.
+At the end of its flying life, the F-4 seemed to headed to the target range at China Lake, CA. But U.S. Navy personnel had another plan.
+They chopped out the cockpit, made up a trailer and did a huge amount of sheet metal work to make it look presentable and to make it portable.

-After extensive talks with the Navy command staff at NAS Fallon, the go ahead was given to bring it to the Pacific Coast Air Museum.
-After sitting in the desert for twp years between quonset huts it was in rough shape.
+After extensive talks with the Navy command staff at NAS Fallon, the go-ahead was given to bring it to the Pacific Coast Air Museum.
+After sitting in the desert between two quonset huts for a couple years it was in rough shape.
 It took several months to clean it up, repaint the entire outside and acquire the logos.

-The interior is complete including the rear seat joy stick that controls the radar and the huge bank of circuit breakers on the lower right side.
+The interior is complete, including the rear seat joy stick that controls the radar and the huge bank of circuit breakers on the lower right side.
 The U.S. Air Force, Navy and Marines flew the F-4.
-The major difference is the Marine and Air Force versions were flight controls in the rear.
+The major difference is the Marine and Air Force versions had flight controls in the rear.

-Have a seat in both the pilot and RIO (Radar Intercept Officer) seats and see how busy all involved were flying these aircraft.
+Have a seat in both the pilot and RIO (Radar Intercept Officer) seats and see how busy they were while flying these aircraft.